 If a class that you wish to register for is closed, you may sign up for the wait list.
-You will be notified via e-mail by the Office of Academic Records and Registrar should a seat become available.
+You will be notified via e-mail by the University's Registrar Office (Registrar@hofstra.edu) should a seat become available.
 You will have 24 hours from the time of this email to register for this course.
 If you do not register for the course within 24 hours, you will be taken off the wait list and the seat will be offered to the next student on the list.